rcmcdonald91/FACTS-To-CSV-Sync/README.md

 # FACTStoCleverCSV

-A collection of SQL queries to produce Clever CSVs from FACTS/RenWeb SIS*
+A collection of SQL queries and PowerShell to produce Clever CSVs from FACTS/RenWeb SIS*

 *Requires ODBC access to FACTS/RenWeb